Tuition

 Back Alley Sally - James Neye (guitar) and Dan Black (bass).

-Beethoven - Matthew Abraham (guitar) and Joe Coote (bass).
+Beethoven - Matthew Abraham (guitar), Nick Moylan (guitar) and Joe Coote (bass).

 Best Kept Secret – Tom Owen (guitar).